A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation: Example of Application

 First, and in reference to a potential model selection bias.
 The synthetic data generation approach we have presented is based on a Modified CTGAN model.
 We also considered two other potential choices for synthetic data generation, and we discarded them both.
 One was the NORTA (Normal to Anything) algorithm, a method based on the Gaussian copula that can generate vectors given a certain interdependence structure.
 This method has been successfully used in some financial applications \citep{pagnocelli2022} and delivered good out-of-sample performance.
 Unfortunately, this algorithm requires to perform the Cholesky decomposition of the correlation matrix, a computational exercise of order $O(n^3)$, which makes the process computationally very expensive when one has many indices (ten in our case) combined with several features (eight in our example).
 In short, computationally speaking, NORTA was no match for CTGAN.
 A second alternative we considered, and decided not to explore, was the CopulaGAN method, a variation of GAN in which a copula-based algorithm is used to preprocess the data before applying the GAN model.
 This method is relatively new, and there is a lack of both academic literature and practical experience to make a strong case for CopulaGAN versus CTGAN.
 Hence, we also decided not to test it in our study.

 Second, in reference to overfitting and selection bias.
 Like most neural networks, CTGAN relies on a set of hyperparameters.
 To avoid overfitting, we excluded any hyperparameter-tuning process.
 In fact, we maintained the number of layers, dimensions, and architecture of the CTGAN model proposed in \citep{leixu2019}, which also matched the default values of the model library.
 The only parameters that were modified were the learning rate, reduced to $10^{-4}$ from $2\times10^{-4}$, and the number of epochs (increased from 300 to 1500).
 These values proved to yield stable results across all runs.
 It is important to mention that smoothing the learning rate and increasing the number of epochs does not affect the optimal solution, but guarantees a closer convergence at the expense of a higher (but still tolerable) computational cost.
+In the case of the remaining components of our proposed Synthetic Data Generation Process, namely TSNE, PCA, and HDBSCAN, we also decided not to tune any parameters, relying instead on the original implementations as they are.

 Third, in reference to the lookback period (five years) and rebalancing period (one year), we did not test other lookback periods.
 However, previous experience suggests that the optimal length for lookback periods should be between three and five years (\citet{GUTIERREZ2019134}).
 A period less than three years does not offer enough variability to capture key elements of the DGP, while periods longer than five years bring the risk of sampling from a "different universe" as financial markets are subject to exogenous conditions (e.g., regulation) that change over time.
 In other words, sampling returns from too far in the past could bring elements into the modeling process that may not reflect current market dynamics.
 Additionally, we did not test rebalancing periods different than one year.
 Rebalancing periods much shorter than one year probably do not make sense in the context of passive investment, which is the philosophy behind the investment approach we are advocating.
 And from a practical point of view, most investors would not entertain a rebalancing period less frequent than once a year since in general people evaluate their investment priorities on a yearly basis.